Last updated 26/05/2020.

 More information here:

 Bin and recycling restricted services

-Please help to protect your refuse crews who are doing their utmost to keep the service running.
+Please help to protect you refuse, recycling and garden waste crews who are doing their utmost to keep the service running.
 Can we kindly ask resident to remain a safe distance of greater than 2 metres from our collection crews at all times and to disinfect their bin handles when they put them out for collection.